Reporting.

 Informal Reporting.

-Wednesday Connect meetings
+Thursday Connect meetings

 These are meetings generated by parent or teacher requests and are ongoing throughout the year every week as the need arises.